22oon & 8pm & 4am

 3pm & 11pm & 7am

-ALTERNATIVE RADIO with STEVEN SALAITA
+ALTERNATIVE RADIO with EDUARDO GALEANO

 Here at Audiobook Radio we are keen to provide a range of voices – very literally as well as in terms of opinions and views of the world.
 This strand created by Alternative Radio does just that.
 We will hear from some of the most informed minds and greatest social activists of our time whose take on justice and power does not chime with those that hold the power and don’t provide justice for all so we rarely get to hear from them in mainstream media.
 Different opinions always help inform our own and we are always eager to hear from listeners about this or any other strand.
 Contact us on the tab at www.audiobookradio.net.